w3c/cogai/chunks-and-rules.md

 }
 ```

 Whilst normally, the condition property must match the buffered chunk property, sometimes you want a rule to apply only if the condition property doesn't match the buffered chunk property.
-For this you insert tilda (~) as a prefix to the condition's property value.
-You can further test that a property is undefined by using ~ on its own in place of a value.
+For this you insert tilda (`~`) as a prefix to the condition's property value.
+You can further test that a property is undefined by using `~` on its own in place of a value.
+In an action you can use `~` on its own to set a property to be undefined.

 In the following rule, the second condition checks that the *from* and *to* properties in the goal buffer are distinct.

 ```
 # count up one at a time